-This failure to review the history of Coleman’s prior pregnancies was clearly a critical failure in this case.
+This failure to review the history of Coleman’s prior pregnancies was a critical failure in this case.
 By failing to review the records, the doctor and midwife remained unaware that Coleman was at high risk for shoulder dystocia.
 As a result, they missed opportunities to take preventative measures.
 The plaintiff presented convincing expert testimony that if the medical records had been reviewed, Coleman’s doctor would have strongly recommended a C-section which would have prevented J.D.’s injury.

 The judge also concluded that once the shoulder dystocia was encountered during delivery, the doctor failed to respond with the requisite standard of care.
 The judge found that the initial application of the McRoberts maneuver was consistent with the standard of care.
-When that technique was not successful, however, it appears that the doctor resorted to simply pulling on J.D.’s head with force.
-The judge ruled that this was a deviation from any appropriate standard of care which caused the damage to J.D.’s nerves.
+When that technique was unsuccessful, however, the doctor resorted to pulling on J.D.’s head with force.
+The judge ruled that this deviated from any appropriate standard of care which caused the damage to J.D.’s nerves.

 The judge awarded J.D. total damages of $5,747,251 and awarded her parents another $389,985 in damages.
 The damages awarded to J.D. were broken down into the following categories:

-- Medical = $2,682,618: the judge awarded $2.6 million in damages for future medical expense based primarily on a life care plan submitted by plaintiff’s counsel.
+- Medical = $2,682,618: the judge awarded $2.6 million in damages for future medical expenses based primarily on a life care plan submitted by the plaintiff’s counsel.

 - Lost Wages = $471,047: although J.D. did not have any cognitive disabilities, the judge agreed that her disability would impact her earning ability.

 - Lost Household Production = $985,618: the judge found that J.D.’s injury would limit her household services.
 This is a legal way to characterize things like home repairs, childcare, housekeeping, cooking, etc.

 - General Damages = $1,500,000: the judge awarded “general damages” without much description or explanation of the category.